top of page

 Can you tell me more about this "Producer fee" I have to pay to 1497 if my film gets produced?

 Of course.
 Unlike many Labs, which require accepted filmmakers to pay for the privilege of attending, the 1497 Features Lab covers the majority of the costs for Mentees to attend.
 We view it as a way to reduce economic barriers to this level of access, and it's one way we give back to our community.
-In return for participation in the 1497 Features Lab, we ask Lab Alums whose projects are developed in the 1497 Features Lab and subsequently produced to continue that spirit of giving back by contributing to our work to support new generations of emerging South Asian filmmakers.
+In return for participation in the 1497 Features Lab, we ask Lab Alums whose projects are developed in the 1497 Features Lab and subsequently produced to continue that spirit of giving back by contributing to our mission and supporting new generations of emerging filmmakers.
 This Producer's fee is tied to the budget on a sliding scale:

 • If the Project is produced for a gross budget equal to or less than $1,500,000, no contribution is due to 1497.